Carol Howe

-Carol Elizabeth Howe was a former informant for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+Carol Elizabeth Howe (1971 or 1972 – January 6, 2025) was an informant for the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 Howe became a key figure in Oklahoma City bombing conspiracy theories when she said that she informed authorities of a right-wing extremist plan to blow up a federal building in Oklahoma a few months before the Oklahoma City bombing.

 Early life

 Howe was adopted at birth by a wealthy family in Tulsa, Oklahoma.

 Her father, Bob Howe, was a former CEO of Mapco Incorporated, a Tulsa energy conglomerate.
 Her mother, Aubyn Howe, worked as a philanthropist.
 The family were members of Southern Hills Country Club.

 After graduating from Tulsa Metro Christian Academy as an honor student, she lived in several places in the early 1990s, either taking college classes or working a variety of "non-career" type jobs.

 Fall-in with the radical right

 According to White Aryan Resistance member Dennis Mahon, Howe wrote to him in 1993 with an alleged interest in joining his group.
-Howe says she became involved with white supremacists in 1994 after allegedly being injured by a group of African-American men.
+Howe said she became involved with white supremacists in 1994 after allegedly being injured by a group of African-American men.
 According to Howe's lawyer, she then called Dial-A-Racist, a local hotline operated by Mahon.
-Her ex-husband disputed this account, saying she hurt herself jumping off part of the set for an Passion Play in Chandler Park.
+Her ex-husband disputed this account, saying she hurt herself jumping off part of the set for a Passion Play in Chandler Park.

-During her time as a white-separatist, she obtained a swastika tattoo on her shoulder and an iron cross on her leg.
+During her time as a white separatist, she obtained a swastika tattoo on her shoulder and an iron cross on her leg.